chirag06/auto_shutdown_ec2_instances/README.md

 4) Under Event Source, choose Schedule.
 5) Do either of the following:
 For fixed rate of, enter an interval of time in minutes, hours, or days.
 For Cron expression, enter an expression that tells Lambda when to stop your instances.
-For information on the syntax of expressions, see Schedule Expressions for Rules.
+For information on the syntax of expressions, click on Learn More.
 Note: Cron expressions are evaluated in UTC.
 Be sure to adjust the expression for your preferred time zone.
 For 6:30pm EST enter "30 22 * * ? *"
 6) Under Targets, choose Add target.